andytonthat/ag-hackathon/README.md

 ## Third Place Winner

 We participated in the 2018 Hawaii Agathon Hackathon and took 3rd place for our project!
-Check us out [here](https://devpost.com/software/follow-the-aina)
+Check us out [here](https://devpost.com/software/follow-the-aina)!

 ## About

-Follow the Aina is an application where farmers can electronically register and fill out all required forms online.
+Follow the 'Aina is an application where farmers can electronically register and fill out all required forms online.
 We provide an easy to use solution to track your farms products.
 We bring the best solution to you at the touch of a button.

 ## How It Works